 1. Definitions.
 The following terms shall have the meanings ascribed thereto:

-“Access Agreement” means all agreements between Participants and Sponsor governing access to, participation on, and entering into transactions on the Sponsor Platform.
+“Access Agreement” means all agreements between Participants and Sponsors governing access to, participation on, and entering into transactions on the Designated Platform.

 "Affiliate," as applied to any Person, means any other Person directly or indirectly controlling, controlled by, or under direct or indirect common control with such specified Person.
 The term "control" (including, with correlative meanings, the terms "controlling," "controlled by," and "under common control with"), as applied to any Person, means the possession, directly or indirectly, of [50]% or more of the voting power (or in the case of a Person which is not a corporation, [50]% or more of the ownership interest, beneficial or otherwise) of such Person, or the power otherwise to direct or cause the direction of the management and policies of that Person, whether through voting, by contract or otherwise.

 "Bankruptcy Event" means, with respect to a party, such party (i) makes a general assignment for the benefit of creditors; (ii) files a voluntary bankruptcy petition; (iii) becomes the subject of an order for relief or is declared insolvent in any federal or state bankruptcy or insolvency proceedings; (iv) files a petition or answer seeking for such party a reorganization, arrangement, composition, readjustment, liquidation, dissolution, or similar relief under any law; (v) files an answer or other pleading admitting or failing to contest the material allegations of a petition filed against such party in a proceeding of the type described in subclauses (i) through (iv) of this clause (a); or (vi) seeks, consents to, or acquiesces in the appointment of a trustee, receiver, or liquidator of such party or of all or any substantial part of such party's assets; or (b) against such party, a proceeding seeking reorganization, arrangement, composition, readjustment, liquidation, dissolution, or similar relief under any law has been commenced and 120 days have expired without dismissal thereof or with respect to which, without such party's consent or acquiescence, a trustee, receiver, or liquidator of such party or of all or any substantial part of such party's assets has been appointed and 90 days have expired without the appointment's having been vacated or stayed, or 90 days have expired after the date of expiration of a stay, if the appointment has not previously been vacated.

-"Change of Control" means any transaction or event in which any Person other than [insert Sponsor's current control block] (i) shall acquire or possess beneficial ownership (as defined in Rule 13d-5 of the Securities Exchange Act of 1934, as amended) of at least [50]% of the outstanding voting securities of such Person, (ii) shall acquire or possess the right or power to appoint a majority of the members of the Board of Directors of such Person, (iii) the sale of all or substantially all of the assets of Sponsor, or any sale of the Sponsor Platform; or the execution by a Person of any agreement to do any of the foregoing. [this provision will be coordinated with the terms and conditions of the Investment Agreements].
+"Change of Control" means any transaction or event in which any Enron Competitor shall (i) directly or indirectly acquire or possess beneficial ownership (as defined in Rule 13d-5 of the Securities Exchange Act of 1934, as amended) of at least [50]% of the outstanding voting securities of a Designated Platform or a Person controlling a Designated Platform, (ii) acquire or possess the right or power to appoint a majority of the members of the Board of Directors of a Designated Platform, (iii) acquire all or substantially all of the assets of a Sponsor or a Designated Platform ; or the execution by a Person of any agreement to do any of the foregoing. [this provision will be coordinated with the terms and conditions of the Investment Agreements].

 "Claim" means any and all judgments, claims, causes of action, demands, lawsuits, suits, proceedings, governmental investigations, audits, administrative orders, or other obligations for losses, assessments, fines, penalties, costs, expenses, liabilities and damages (whether actual, consequential or punitive), including interest, penalties, reasonable attorneys' fees, disbursements and costs of investigations, deficiencies, levies, duties and imposts.